postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/api-versions.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

 When you're ready to share the latest changes to your API with consumers, you can publish a _version_.
-Publishing a version creates a static representation of your API that consumers can view on the [Private API Network](/docs/collaborating-in-postman/adding-private-network/).
+Publishing a version creates a static representation of your API's current state.
+Consumers can view the API version in your workspace.
+You can also choose to add the version to your [Private API Network](/docs/collaborating-in-postman/adding-private-network/).

 You can select the elements to publish with your API, such as the definition and collections, to help consumers test and evaluate your API.
 After you publish a version, you can keep working on your API and make more changes.
 Your consumers will continue to see the published version of your API until you publish a new version.

 > **How are versions and releases different in Postman v10?** In Postman v9, versions were major iterations of your API you could work on at the same time.
 In Postman v10, published versions are static representations of your API that consumers can reference (like releases in Postman v9).
 If you need to work on more than one major iteration of your API in Postman v10, create separate APIs.